grafana/agent/docs/sources/flow/setup/install/kubernetes.md

 [Helm]: https://helm.sh

-## Install
+## Deploy

 {{% admonition type="note" %}}
 These instructions show you how to install the generic [Helm chart](https://github.com/grafana/agent/tree/main/operations/helm/charts/grafana-agent) for Grafana
 Agent.
 You can deploy Grafana Agent either in static mode or flow mode.
 The Helm chart deploys Grafana Agent in flow mode by default.
 {{% /admonition %}}

-To install Grafana Agent on Kubernetes using Helm, run the following commands in a terminal window:
+To deploy Grafana Agent on Kubernetes using Helm, run the following commands in a terminal window:

 1. Add the Grafana Helm chart repository: